Spring Breaks

 Autumn Breaks

 Autumn, weekend and short vacation breaks in Ireland should be spent at Mornington House in the centre of Ireland only 60 miles from Dublin.
-Whether you want to just relax, sleep late and enjoy a leisurely breakfast, saunter round the garden and grounds, walk to the lake with the dogs, or go to a local pub for a Guinness, ending your day with dinner by candlelight, Mornington is the place.
+Whether you want to just relax, sleep late and enjoy a leisurely breakfast, saunter round the garden and grounds, walk to the lake with the dogs, or go to a local pub for a Guinness, Mornington is the place.

 If you would like to be more active then there are gardens to view, races to be watched, hunts to be followed, pike to be caught, hills to climbed and Neolithic tombs to be visited.